JaSt17/raaven_Pipeline/README.md

 #### **Step 2: Barcode and Fragment Extraction**

 - Extracts barcodes and fragments from sequencing files.
-- Matches found fragments to the reference, pairs barcodes with fragments, and saves the results to separate files.
+- Pairs barcodes with fragments, and saves the results to separate files.

 ---

 #### **Step 3: Barcode Reduction and Classification**

-- Reduces barcodes using the Starcode algorithm.
-- Replaces original barcodes with Starcode-reduced versions.
 - Classifies barcodes into:
   - **Definitive barcodes**
   - **Chimeric barcodes** (based on a threshold ratio of maximal to total read count)